-- Older adult may feel dependent on the person who is the abuser, so they feel there are no other options. - Older adult is unable to talk about their unhappy feelings with the abuser, or they don't speak in the same language as the person causing harm. - Older adult does not feel they can tell anyone because they feel ashamed or embarrassed that someone they loved, such as a spouse or family member, has harmed them. - Older adult does not know about any support services that can help, and is unaware of their options.
+- Older adult may feel dependent on the person who is the abuser, so they feel there are no other options. - Older adult is unable to talk about their unhappy feelings with the abuser, or they don't speak in the same language as the person causing harm. - Older adult does not feel they can tell anyone because they feel ashamed or embarrassed that someone they loved, such as a spouse or family member, has harmed them. - Older adult does not know about any support services that can help.